p27mcgee/gladys/README.md

 #### If you go snooping you may be shocked by what you find!

-Gladys is a Java Agent that accesses the internals of the Java virtual machine through its Tool Interface (JVMTI).
+Gladys is a Java Agent that accesses the internals of the Java virtual machine through the interface java.lang.instrument.Instrumentation.
 Currently, both it's functionality and flexibility are very limited.
 Gladys targets web applications running in a Java Servlet container (e.g., Apache Tomcat) and attempts to measure, for each HTTP request:
 * the processing time
 * the number of String objects created
 * the number of newly loaded classes